Why is life making me suffer?

 The truth is that life is full of ups and downs, good and bad things will happen, that was the reality of life.
 But I never accepted this; life always had to go how I wanted it to, and others must behave how I thought they should.
 I was at constant war with my experience and then wondered why I suffered as I did!

-It seemed utterly crazy to me now that I could ever believe this could be possible and that I could ever think I could find peace with this mindset.
+It seems utterly crazy to me now that I could ever believe this could be possible and that I could ever think I could find peace with this mindset.
 The odds of one day going exactly how I felt it should, would be over a billion to one, never mind for the rest of my life.

 Life didn’t care about me or my needs; it just carried on regardless.
 I could either accept the reality of life with all its ups and downs or I could spend all my days suffering by fighting, worrying and getting angry with it.
 I tried the latter approach for many years and life always won; it wouldn’t change because I wanted it.
 I still got stuck in traffic, it continued rained on my day off, and I still couldn’t find my keys when I was late.